10 marketing & sales tactics to improve senior living occupancy

 While getting negative reviews can be difficult and damaging to your brand, it is important you have a member of your team respond to concerns posted online as soon as possible.
 You want to show people that management at your community is willing to make things right when they go wrong.
 Sometimes, a great response to a bad review means more to potential residents and their families than the bad review itself.

-#4 Use Google AdWords to help you stay visible in web searches.
+#4 Optimize your website's SEO to help you stay visible in web searches.

-Google AdWords is a customizable, efficient marketing tool used by millions of businesses to get their organizations noticed online.
-Chances are, your competitors are already using it.
+Search engine optimization (SEO) is the practice of improving your website to rank in internet searches.
+Websites get SEO-credit through many ways: following best practices for website design (see #1 above), posting useful content on your website, and leveraging paid search advertising.
+For example, Google Ads (formerly Google AdWords) is a customizable, efficient marketing tool used by millions of businesses to get their organizations noticed online.
+Chances are your competitors are already using it.
 Stay at the top of Google search results — and top of mind for those who are looking for a new place to live — by considering an investment into this service.

 #5 Use your current residents as “brand ambassadors.”